- Fix: Only cache valid http responses (skip 30x, 40x, 50x error codes)

 Hub Security Manager

 Monitor security issues, updates and backups for all your sites from the Hub.

 Scan, Analyze and SpeedBoost

 Use Hummingbird’s recommendations to improve your site’s efficiency and speed.

-Hummingbird not only scans your site and makes performance recommendations, she locates files that are slowing your site and helps compress or minify them making your site run faster.
+Hummingbird scans your site, locates files that are slowing your site and fixes them to help make your site run faster.

-Hummingbird uses WPMU DEV super servers and minification engine to shrink, combine and store files on our global CDN.
+Hummingbird uses WPMU DEV super servers and the asset optimization engine to shrink, combine and store files on our global CDN.

 Did you know the more you load in the header, the slower your site loads?
 Customize load position to maximize speed.

 Hummingbird lopped off 11 requests just using the default recommendations.kim20

 This plugin is just plain super!
 Hummingbird goes the extra mile to explain the why and how and makes it a breeze to add and test changes.jim